Global symmetry-breaking and generalized theta-terms in Type IIB EFTs: Global symmetries and the Witten effect

 where $Q$ denotes the conserved charge.
 The operator \eqref{GGS_UQ} is indeed topological due to the conservation law \eqref{GGS_dJ}.
 The `ordinary' global $U(1)$ symmetries correspond to the case $p=0$, for which the charge operators are supported on codimension-one manifolds and the charged observables can be viewed as localized, zero-dimensional defects.

-Let us now assume that some generalized global symmetries, constituting the group $G_{\text{ EFT}}$, can be identified within an EFT that is valid up to the energy scale cutoff $\Lambda_{\text{ EFT}}$.
+Let us now assume that some generalized global symmetries, constituting the group $G_{\text{ EFT}}$, can be identified within an EFT that is described by the action $S_{\text{ EFT}}$, valid up to the energy scale cutoff $\Lambda_{\text{ EFT}}$.
 Then, according to the No Global Symmetry Conjecture, these symmetries ought to be ultimately removed in a full quantum gravity theory, eventually by effects emerging at energy scales above $\Lambda_{\text{ EFT}}$.
-The two most common mechanisms that could remove the global symmetries are the following: \begin{description} \item[Breaking the symmetries] The global symmetries can be \emph{explicitly} broken by some dynamical operators that transform non-trivially under the symmetry group $G_{\text{ EFT}}$.
-As a result, the group $G_{\text{ EFT}}$ is not a symmetry group of the theory.
-For $G_{\text{ EFT}} = U(1)$, breaking a symmetry can be achieved via the explicit breaking of the conservation law \eqref{GGS_dJ}, thus rendering the operator \eqref{GGS_UQ} no longer topological.
-Examples of such operators include heavy objects that carry a nontrivial $U(1)$ charge.
-It is worth noticing, however, that the inclusion of charged operators typically reduces $G_{\text{ EFT}}$ to a discrete subgroup thereof, $G_{\text{ EFT}}^{\text{ {discrete}}}$.
-By appropriately choosing the charge of said operator, the global discrete subgroup can also be broken. \item[Gauging the symmetries] Alternatively, the global symmetry group may be gauged in the UV-completed theory.
+The two most common mechanisms that could remove the global symmetries are the following: \begin{description} \item[Breaking the symmetries] The global symmetries can be \emph{explicitly} broken so that the group $G_{\text{ EFT}}$ is not anymore a symmetry group of the theory.
+At the EFT level, this can be achieved by including, in the effective action $S_{\text{ EFT}}$, new terms that are not invariant under the action of $G_{\text{ EFT}}$.
+Indeed, these new, additional terms can be either local or supported on some higher dimensional manifold, and their inclusion leads to the explicit breaking of the conservation law \eqref{GGS_dJ}.
+The latter symmetry breaking terms may serve, for example, as operators creating higher dimensional charged states.\footnote{In this regard, it is worth mentioning that the completeness of the spectrum can be related to the breaking of all the higher form symmetries of a theory and, under some hypotheses, such a relation can be explicitly proven -- see, for instance, \cite{Rudelius:2020orz,Heidenreich:2021xpr}.} It is worth noticing, however, that the inclusion of charged operators typically reduces $G_{\text{ EFT}}$ to a discrete subgroup thereof, $G_{\text{ EFT}}^{\text{ {discrete}}}$, and further assumptions on the symmetry-breaking terms may be needed in order to break also $G_{\text{ EFT}}^{\text{ {discrete}}}$. \item[Gauging the symmetries] Alternatively, the global symmetry group may be gauged in the UV-completed theory.
 Namely, the global symmetry group $G_{\text{ EFT}}$ is promoted to a wider local symmetry group $G_{\rm gauge}$.
 In the case $G_{\text{ EFT}} = U(1)$, gauging the global symmetry can be achieved by rendering the current $J_{D-p-1}$ exact so that the operator \eqref{GGS_UQ} becomes trivial. \end{description}

 {\textbf{A simple example: the free Maxwell theory}}

 Before closing this brief overview of generalized global symmetries, let us consider a simple, illustrative example, namely the free Maxwell theory.
 We consider the case where only a single $U(1)_{\rm g,e}$ gauge field is dynamical.
 The latter is represented by a gauge one-form $A_1$, subjected to the gauge transformation $A_1 \to A_1 + {\rm d}\Lambda_0$, for an arbitrary zero-form $\Lambda_0$.
 The free Maxwell action is